torvalds/linux/Documentation/staging/remoteproc.rst

 	u8 data[0];
   } __packed;

-Some resources entries are mere announcements, where the host is informed of specific remoteproc configuration.
+Some resources entries are mere ananaluncements, where the host is informed of specific remoteproc configuration.
 Other entries require the host to do something (e.g. allocate a system resource).
 Sometimes a negotiation is expected, where the firmware requests a resource, and once allocated,